openkfw/innoverse/docs/developer/START_UP_GUIDE.md

 ### News Feed

-The news feed uses Redis as a cache and should be refreshed manually or via a CURL command periodically.
-For this the API endpoint `/api/redis/full-refresh` is used.
-The caller must present a secret passed via the Authorization HTTP Header.
+The news feed uses Redis as a cache.
+If needed, the cache can be refreshed and will be recreated manually.
+For this the API endpoint `/api/redis/full-refresh` can be used.
+To be allowed to call this endpoint, the allowed users must be added in Strapi in the Single Type "UserPermission" in the "cachePermissions" list.
-The secret can be defined in the environment variable `NEWS_FEED_SYNC_SECRET`.
-The duration specifying the number of months of data to be synchronized can be configured using the `NEWS_FEED_SYNC_MONTHS` variable.
-You can find an Azure Function App which can handle the refresh for you.
-The Function App could be a good starting point if you want to deploy an automated task which handles the refresh for you.
-You can find the Function App in `tasks/news-feed/refresh`

 #### CMS Setup